There comes a time for all types of online businesses when they need to get serious about email marketing.

-You need to tag subscribers based on actions they take to divide your list into more relevant segments to better shape your marketing message.
+You need to tag subscribers based on actions they take to divide your list into more relevant segments to better shape your marketing message and customer journey.

-Both tools here offer ways to achieve this.
-While GetResponse is more capable, you can get acceptable results with ConvertKit, and it is easier to manage.
+Both tools here offer email marketing features to achieve this.
+While GetResponse is more capable for advanced segmentation, you can get acceptable results with ConvertKit, and it is easier to manage.

 Both products allow you to build your forms and landing pages with inbuilt drag-and-drop tools.
 While GetResponse offers more categories of templates, ConvertKit’s have better design.